Contributed by Alicia Neptune, Communications Specialist

 This year marked a milestone for the INCLUSION Art Show & Sale—it was the show’s 15th anniversary.
 Year after year, the show demonstrates the ability of art to break down barriers and perceptions of disability.

-Thanks to our Gold Sponsor, the BC Government Employees Union, for their continued support.
+Thanks to the BC Government Employees Union and the City of Vancouver for their support.
 Thanks also to all our silent auction contributors: Capilano Suspension Bridge, Evergreen Cultural Centre, FlyOver Canada, Pacific Breeze Winery, Pacific National Exhibition, Starbucks, Steel and Oak, Strange Fellows Brewing, Vancouver Aquarium, Vancouver TheatreSports, Vancouver Whitecaps FC, and Ziptrek Ecotours

 And special thanks to all those who organized, volunteered, or participated in our biggest event of the year!